Business Minor Frequently Asked Questions

 Can students getting the business minor take other upper division business courses?

 The short answer is no. Most upper division business courses are restricted to business majors.
-But SoBA does offer a few courses that are either open to any major or open to students whose non-business major requires the course.
+But COB does offer a few courses that are either open to any major or open to students whose non-business major requires the course.
+Please stop by the Business Student Success Center to learn more.

 If I start the business minor and decide to become a business major, will I lose any credits?